80 / 100

-- Before I answer this question, It is very important to know about the themes of International Yoga Day, this year and previous year.
+- Before I answer this question, It is very important to know about the theme of International Yoga Day this year (2022).

 What is Yoga after all ?